grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 Current Snapshot:
 ![](https://cdn.discordapp.com/attachments/636565266356240394/693817699448389642/screenshot.png)

 That's one `<Square>`.
-We'll need 9 in total, so lets spawn in the rest.
+We'll need 9 in total, so let's spawn in the rest.

 ```js
 import React from 'react';